Program Information and Applications

 Since 1987, educators from across North Carolina have been inspired by their experiences in outstanding natural areas such as Belize, Ecuador, and Yellowstone National Park.
 The Institutes are available at low cost because of the support from the Friends of the Museum’s Educators of Excellence Fund.

-Activity Level: Moderate to rigorous including walking and hiking on uneven terrain at high altitudes in cold conditions.
+Activity Level: Moderate to rigorous including hiking (up to 2 miles) on uneven terrain, walking at high altitudes (~10,000 ft), and riding horses on trails with a guide.

-Includes supplies; round-trip airfare from Raleigh to Bozeman, MT; all ground transportation; snowcoach tour to Old Faithful; instruction; most meals; and lodging.
-Participants will be responsible for travel to and from Raleigh, expenses in Raleigh during pre- and post-trip sessions, and some meals in Yellowstone.
+Includes round-trip airfare from Raleigh to Mexico, in-country transportation, instruction, lodging, and meals.
+Participants will be responsible for travel to and from Raleigh and expenses in Raleigh during pre- and post-trip sessions.
 See below for scholarship opportunities.

 YELLOWSTONE INSTITUTE

-Applications for Summer 2026 Institutes will open in November/December 2025.
+Applications for Summer 2027 Institutes will open in November 2026.

 Participating educators will study and experience the wonders of our first national park.
 Join us from sunrise to sunset as we observe the incredible wildlife of Yellowstone, including bears, bison, wolves and elk.
 Learn about the area’s unique geology while exploring the amazing world of geysers, hot springs and mudpots.
 Enjoy the magnificent scenery of the northern Rocky Mountains as we hike trails throughout the park.
 The daily program will include field experiences, opportunities to meet with park staff and other experts, and activities designed to help integrate your experiences into the classroom.
 Discover strategies for exploring the connections between Yellowstone and North Carolina — wolf and elk reintroduction, fire ecology, resource management issues and much more.
 Students can follow along and ask questions as we post daily blogs from the field.